 Learning at Alexander von Humboldt German International School during COVID-19

-What learning looks like now: The health, safety and well-being of students and staff is a top priority.
-After careful planning and preparation, AvH re-opened its doors August 24th and our children were able to return to school in a carefully structured manner.
+What learning looks like now: The health, safety, and well-being of students and staff is a top priority.
+After careful planning and preparation, AvH re-opened its doors on August 24th and our children were able to return to school in a carefully structured manner.
 Since then we continue to monitor, follow and exceed all measures outlined by the government.
 Face masks are mandatory in all areas of the school.
-Preschool teachers wear mask and visors in the classroom.
-Under the current rules and regulations of the Quebec government the distance rule is supplemented by the peer group principle.
+Preschool teachers wear masks and visors in the classroom.
+Under the current rules and regulations of the Quebec government, the distance rule is supplemented by the peer group principle.
 We have implemented different entrances to minimize contact and maximize distance with disinfection stations at every entrance.
 Students only move within their age groups.
 Many activities will take place outdoors where possible and our spacious school grounds provide perfect conditions for this purpose.
-The cafeteria is offering a selections of cold meals.
+The cafeteria is offering a selection of cold meals.
 The extracurricular program cannot take place until further notice.

 216, rue Victoria, Baie-D'Urfé, Montreal, Quebec, H9X 2H9